Haelle/oh_my_zsh/README.md

 An Ansible role to install oh-my-zsh with few plugins.

-This role install Monospace-regular fonts for powerline, enable it in the terminal
+This role install Meslo LGS NF fonts for PowerLevel10k, run `p10k configure` in the terminal to configure the prompt (it should run automatically)

 ## Usages
 - Navi with `<Ctrl+G>`